What Are Post Types

 Custom fields store extra information about the content.
-Just as a blog post has an Author field, and an Excerpt field, a Custom Post Type might have several custom fields assigned to it.
+Just as a blog post has an Author field, and an Excerpt field, a Post or Custom Post Type might have several custom fields assigned to it.

 Elementor integrates directly with each of these plugins.
 Read more about each in the following articles:

-By utilizing the Theme Builder, you can create Single Post templates for your Custom Post Types, and you can easily select your custom fields from any Dynamic Content list to display them anywhere you wish.
+You can easily select your custom fields from any Dynamic Content list to display them anywhere you wish.

 Note: If the Single Post template is not being loaded for your CPT, and it looks as though the Display Conditions are set up properly, check the template you are using for your CPT posts.
 Make sure the posts are using the Default template.
 If they aren’t, change them to Default and you may find that this solves the problem, allowing the Single Post Template to load properly for your CPT posts.